raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 When cast, an invisible aura of magical armor radiates from the recipient of the spell (which can be the caster), granting three different levels of defense.

-First, attacks by creatures with an Evil Alignment receive a -10% penalty to their Combat Style or Unarmed skill.
+First, attacks by creatures with an Evil Alinhamento receive a -10% penalty to their Combat Style or Unarmed skill.
 Resistance rolls on the part of the recipient of Protection from Evil receive a +10% bonus, but only against evil creatures.

 Second, neither summoned nor conjured creatures, nor beings not native to the material plane, may make physical contact with the recipient.
 This includes demons, devils, genies, elementals, aerial servants, salamanders, and so on.
 Natural attacks by these creatures cause them to recoil, thus failing to make contact.
 This also includes any monsters or creatures conjured or summoned by spells or items.
 Weapons held by such creatures may still enter the magical barrier and strike the protected individual, however.